 What do you know about your content?

-Content strategy planning begins with a content audit.
+Content planning begins with a content audit.
 Using a simple spreadsheet, you can develop metrics that measure content effectiveness once you know more about page titles, meta descriptions, targeted keywords, and so on.

 How well do know your audience?